mariopeixoto/tomate/README.md

 # Acknowledgements

-TOMaTE was developed as part of a research project funded by CNPq (National Counsel of Technological and Scientific Development).
+TOMaTE was developed as part of a research project funded by CNPq (National Counsel of Technological and Scientific Development) and mentored by Prof. Eliana Almeida at UFAL (Federal University of Alagoas), Brazil.